prisar/bhumi/README.md

 `showMap.js` file will help in displaying mauza map.
 10m scale map is best for saving. the map is searchable by plot no.

+### app

+ the app is uploaded in playstore for guide and information. it is very basic now, some work in still in progress which will be uploaded later.

 [<img src="https://cdn.rawgit.com/steverichey/google-play-badge-svg/master/img/bn_get.svg" width="50%">](https://play.google.com/store/apps/details?id=com.kulik.bhumi)